-To create a datetime object with the current date and time you can simply use Python's
+To get the current date and/or time in Python you can import

 strftime() (string format time) method to display the datetime object in whatever format you like.